About the Roche Center

 In March of 2010, long-time friends of Boston College, Barbara and Patrick Roche ’51, H ’01, donated a $20 million endowment to the Center for Catholic Education, which was later named in their honor.
 Patrick E. Roche, co-founder of Roche Brothers supermarkets, passed away on May 27, 2012, at the age 83.
 The couple said they made the transformative donation because Catholic education had such a profound effect on their lives, as Mr. Roche was a graduate of Boston College.
 "Catholic education was a great gift in my life,” said the late Patrick Roche.
 “When Barbara and I saw the number of Catholic schools that were closing, we wanted to do something.
 BC gave us an opportunity to do so through this Center."

-Headquartered in Wellesley, Roche Bros. has 18 Massachusetts locations, from Burlington to Cape Cod.
+Headquartered in Mansfield, Roche Bros. has 20 Massachusetts locations, from Acton to Cape Cod.
 Barbara and Patrick Roche are natives of Boston and ardent supporters of Catholic education.
 The Roches are noted philanthropists to worthy causes, including Catholic and public education, the Annual Appeal of the Archdiocese of Boston, the American Ireland Fund, food pantries, elder assistance programs, and more.
 At BC, they established the Patrick E. and Barbara A. Roche Scholarship Fund for talented students with financial need, and the Barbara A. and Patrick E. Roche Chair in Economics, an endowed professorship.

 Strategic Focus Areas

-Leadership Programs—The Roche Center acknowledges that the quality of Catholic schools begins with strong leadership, which is why significant resources are dedicated to training, coaching and mentoring sitting and aspiring administrators.
-Great attention is devoted to the spiritual, intellectual and communal aspects of leadership, providing participants with the tools and resources necessary to innovatively lead and address the needs of the whole child in the 21st Century.
+Leadership Programs Across the Continuum —The Roche Center acknowledges that the quality of Catholic schools begins with strong leadership, which is why significant resources are dedicated to training, coaching, and mentoring Catholic school leaders across the continuum.
+This continuum includes teacher leaders, aspiring and sitting school leaders, and superintendents and network leaders.
+Great attention is devoted to the spiritual, intellectual, and communal aspects of leadership, providing participants with the tools and resources necessary to innovatively lead their Catholic school communities.

-Development of Culturally and Linguistically Diverse Schools—As the United States continues to become more diverse culturally and linguistically, the Roche Center advances the Catholic tradition of excellence by empowering Catholic schools to systemically transform from monolingual to multilingual models of education.
-The Two-Way Immersion Network for Catholic Schools (TWIN-CS), developed in 2013 by Boston College faculty, supports 21 Catholic schools nationally.
+Culturally and Linguistically Diverse Catholic Schools —As the United States continues to become more diverse culturally and linguistically, the Roche Center advances the Catholic tradition of excellence by empowering Catholic schools to embrace and support dual language education.
+The Two-Way Immersion Network for Catholic Schools (TWIN-CS), developed in 2013 by Boston College faculty, supports 28 Catholic schools nationally.
 TWIN-CS is grounded in research and supported by dual language experts from around the country.
+Further, TWIN-CS leadership provide additional programming and support on dual language education in Catholic schools, including through professional learning and development offerings and the Bilingual Education Certificate (BEC).

-Professional Education Opportunities—In collaboration with experts and educators across Boston College and around the world, the Roche Center offers innovative professional education opportunities throughout the year to support Catholic school educators in the sacred work of formation.
-Within a supportive communal context, participants are invited to reflect not only on pedagogy, but on the personal and spiritual understanding of teaching and formation as a Christian vocation.
-Designed with teachers in mind, courses provide accessible, yet challenging content that can be immediately applied to culturally and linguistically diverse classroom contexts.
+Professional Development —In collaboration with Catholic school partners, the Roche Center offers innovative professional learning and development opportunities throughout the year to support Catholic school educators and leaders.
+Within a supportive communal context, participants are invited to reflect not only on pedagogy, but on the personal and spiritual understanding of teaching.
+Designed with teachers and leaders in mind, professional development opportunities provide accessible, yet challenging content that can be immediately applied in diverse classroom contexts.
+The Roche Center utilizes a model of accompaniment, partnering with Catholic schools and systems over a period of time to walk with them as they pursue growth and learning.